braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more.md

   - Campaigns
   - Reports
 page_type: landing
 description: "This landing page is home to campaign testing and tips.
-Here you can find resources on testing campaigns, such as sending test messages and performing A/B testing."
+Here you can find resources on testing campaigns, such as sending test messages, performing A/B testing, and more."

 guide_featured_title: "Section Articles"
 guide_featured_list: